 It's only ¥500 yen.
 No big deal, right?

-At least, in the case of my radio show, I didn't ask your artist to be a guest on my show (it's a music show.
+At least, in the case of my radio show, I generally don't ask your artist to be a guest on my show (it's a music show.
 Not an interview show.
 I don't really want any artists on it at all actually).
-If and when I do ask your favor to have your artist be a guest on my show, you can bet that your artist will treated as a guest and not be charged anything for entry...
+If and when I do ask you a favor to have your artist be a guest on my show, you can bet that your artist will treated as a guest and not be charged anything for entry...
 In fact, I always buy guests drinks.
+Any guest to my show will attest to that!

-Funny that.
-I always treat guests as if they were special!
+Treating guests as if they were special?!
 My, what a quaint and out-dated, old-fashioned notion!

 It seems doing favors for labels and promoters in Japan and being a "Guest" isn't a two-way street.

 NOTE: This is not an attack on any artists.
 I like the music of all artists I play.
 This is a complete attack on promoters....
-On top of pissing me off about this pay at the door bullshit, they give me pressure to show up at the shows or give me shit after the show when I don't show up.
-Gee, it's wonderful feeling wanted and cared for....
-How about used and bow-legged?
+On top of pissing me off about this pay at the door BS, they give me pressure to show up at the shows or give me grief after the show when I don't show up.

-PS: I also think it's bullshit that the fans - the ticket-buyers, who buy tickets for entry, should have to be charged again when they arrive at the venue.
-People already pay exorbitant sums to go to concerts in Japan; sometimes paying $70 ~$80 (USD) or more for a show to see ONE artist and then the get hit for a ¥500 drink charge at the door?
+PS: AND ANOTHER THING!
+I also think it's total bullshit that the fans - the ticket-buyers, who buy tickets for entry - should have to be charged again when they arrive at the venue.
+People already pay exorbitant sums to go to concerts in Japan; sometimes paying $80 ~$150 (USD) or more for a show to see ONE artist and then the get hit for a ¥500 ~ ¥1000 drink charge at the door?
 Nonsense!

 No wonder the music business in Japan is doing so poorly.
-It's run by idiots who don't know how to treat people (as in people with money who they need to make a living) properly.
+It's run by people who don't know how to treat other people (as in people with money who they need to make a living) properly.
 If they thought about it for half-a-second they'd realize that people don't like being treated like this.
-THAT'S why concert ticket sales are down!
+THAT'S one big reason why concert ticket sales are down!

 UPDATE: Working at radio and promoting music (especially alternative music) is a low-paying crappy job (in spite of how cool people think it is)...
 So getting treated with the cheap-assed trick at a venue door is just like being kicked.
 My wife was just making fun of me about this article and saying that I might be perceived as acting like a bratty kid...
 If so, I don't intend that and I'm sorry for being, well, for being a bratty kid.

-Second Update: Bands!
+2ND UPDATE: Bands!
 Managers!
 Artists!
 The only way to screw this up even worse is sending out a blanket invitation to everyone on Facebook!
 Gee...
-Makes a media person feel important and wanted!
+Makes all your "friends" feel important and wanted!
 NOT!